Home

 The AFL is the most attended professional sporting league in Australia, with an average attendance of over 36,000.
 It is the third highest of any sports league in the world (behind American Football, and nearly on par with German soccer attendances).

-Even I, who have never been a fan of spectator sports, have fun being around the spirit of play that surrounds this spectacular – and you really cannot escape it if you are in Melbourne during the season.
+Even we, who have never been a fan of spectator sports, have fun at times being around the spirit of play that surrounds this spectacular – and you really cannot escape it if you are in Melbourne during the season.

 The 8 highest-ranked teams of the premiership participate in a four-week tournament, with two teams eliminated in each of the first three weeks.
 The elimination system used, gives the top four teams an easier road to the Grand Final by giving them the advantage of home games.